kevinfiol/kevinfiol.github.io/content/resume.md

 * **LÖVELY2D** • LÖVE2D Game Engine plugin for Sublime Text 4.
 Provides API information, autocomplete, and function signature helpers to aid in development.

 * **isitdrmfree.com** • A search tool for finding digital games that are available free of Digital-Rights Management restrictions.
-Deployed as a Docker container on a Raspberry Pi 4.
+Deployed via Docker on a Raspberry Pi 4.

 ---